Homemade Plant-Based milk and yoghurt offer several key benefits:

 Ingredients

-15 ml Sugar or 1 Tbsp (15 ml) Maple, Agave or Date syrup
+1 Tbsp (15 ml) Agave, Maple or Date syrup (or a pitted date)

 Instructions

-Soak Macadamia nuts in enough water to cover them for 1-2 hours.
+Soak Macadamia nuts in a covered container with enough water to cover them for 8-12 hours.
 Then rinse and drain.

 Add nuts, water, salt, and sweetener to a high-speed blender.
 Put on the lid and blend for about 2 minutes or until the mixture seems well combined.